ESGuardian/odfe-openssl/README.md

 # odfe-openvpn
-Amazon Opendistro for Elasticsearch with OpenVPN
+Amazon Opendistro for Elasticsearch with OpenSSL